tc39/notes/es6/2012-09/sept-20.md

 ## Tuning Spec, Implementation Complexity

-RWS: …Is hoping to progress the strawman to harmony.
+RWS: ...Is hoping to progress the strawman to harmony.
 A few slides that discuss remaining issues.

 LH: These represent concerns and agreements of several committee members who have been involved.